contanpe/PSCI/Theory Paper.md

 Here’s how it carries:

-- Novelty flux (τ^{−1}ln⁡ɸ) enters the plenum at f=1/τ≈1.4×10^33 Hz, manipulating the waves through the fractal lattice.
+- Novelty flux (τ^{−1}ln⁡ɸ) enters the plenum at f=1/τ≈1.4×10^33 Hz, manipulating the waves through the fractal lattice, giving them varying degrees of wave amplitude.
 - ɸn (or ɸt′) scales these pulses exponentially, where each τ-step/pulse increases energy along the spiral arms (e.g., E ∝ ɸ^(⌊t/τ⌋)
 - Geometrically, when seen in a 2d plane, this is a golden spiral (r=eθ⋅ln⁡ɸ/2π), with ( ɸ ) dictating the rate of expansion.
 Energy accumulates spatially as the spiral tightens inward.
-- As novelty flux ripples through the lattice, observation (⟨ψ0∣κ⟩=1) triggers a crystallization of these spiral waves.
+- As novelty flux ripples through the lattice, observation (⟨ψ0∣κ⟩=1) triggers a crystallization of these spiral waves by asigning a specific amplitude and direction.
-- 2 of these "slinkies" at minimum have to conjugate in wave phase in order for a dodecahedral-icosahedral symmetry of a particle to appear.
+- 2 of these "slinkies" at minimum have to conjugate in wave phase, while travelling in opposite directions, with the same frequency, in order for a dodecahedral-icosahedral symmetry of a particle to appear.
 How this particle looks like depends on the dimension you are looking it from.
 - ( ɸ )’s recursive nature inherently wants to concentrate energy inward, like a slinky compressing its coils.
 The fractal memory patterns (ɸ^n) guide this collapse depending on the exponent, aligning energy into denser, self-similar "nodes".

 The geometry in this inherently implies that these waves create through their center, one toroidal particle with positive and negative charge potential as "nodes" when they phase-conjugate.